‘The Conners’ Fans Blast Becky’s Bad Attitude As She Clashes With Her New Boss At Wellman Plastics

 After Becky (Lecy Goranson) and Darlene (Sars Gilbert) got jobs at their late mom’s former workplace, the local Wellman Plastics, viewers soon found out that the elder Conner daughter was spending large chunks of her day on her phone instead of packaging plastic.

 In the episode “Friends in High Places and Horse Surgery,” viewers met Wellman supervisor Robin, played by Alexandra Billings.
-The new boss was chummy enough with Darlene to score an invite to the Conner house for dinner, but she clashed with Becky big time — and even sent her a write-up from the dinner table.
+The new boss was chummy enough with Darlene to score an invite to the Conner house for dinner, but she clashed with Becky big-time — and even sent her a write-up from the dinner table.

 A new synopsis for the upcoming episode “Protest, Drug Test and One Leaves the Nest” posted by ABC revealed that Becky will lead a protest at work, which could lead to another clash with her boss.